joannashao/2048/README.md

 - After a round of game is over, you can add a record by enter the month and day and then click "OK" button

-- You can locate my visual component by clicking "OK" button (image will pop out)
+- You can locate my visual component by clicking "OK" after entering the date

 - You can save the state of my application by clicking "OK" button.
 Note that game itself does not get saved